olunov/personalization/README.txt

 specific flow.
 Personalization module doesn't alter data loaded from Smart IP and IPGV&M, it just uses their existing functionality for loading user location data.
 So if you choose to use these modules (or one of them) and something doesn't work, make sure they are configured correctly.
+Don't forget about user permissions.

 IMPORTANT: Don't use at same time 'Default' option and enabled HTML5 functionality in Smart IP and IPGV&M for requesting location from user.
 Because